Mozenn/portfolio-app/projects/quest-system.md

 adaptLogoTheme: true
 ---

-Quest system plugin developped for an upcoming game.
+Quest system plugin developped for the game Lumnis.
 It includes a quest event system and narrative image-based dialogue system, with a custom asset and a custom node editor.